stylesuxx/v3xctrl/docs/Client.md

 > NOTE: Always start the services through `systemd`, this will assure that they will run with the correct users and permissions.

 ### rc-config-server (enabled by default)

 This service is responsible for the confiugration web interface.
 It is running on port 5000 by default and can be accessed via `http://$CLIENT_IP:5000/`.

 ### rc-wifi-mode (enabled by default)

 This service checks your wifi config on startup and starts your WiFi device in **client** or **access point** mode.

 ### rc-service-manager (enabled by default)

 This service starts services on startup according to the configuration.

+### rc-cleanup (enabled by default)

+This service is responsible for cleaning up fragments of a previous unclean shutdown.

 ### rc-video

 This service is responsible for sending the video feed to the server.

 > This service is not meant to be enabled.
 It is started by the `rc-service-manager` service if autostart is enabled in the config.

 ### rc-control

 This service is responsible for the control connection between client and server and is ultimately what controls the actuators.

 > This service is not meant to be enabled.
 It is started by the `rc-service-manager` service if autostart is enabled in the config.